uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 The protection mechanism relies on a Point of Local Repair (PLR) to perform local failure detection and local repair.
 Typically, this PLR is the penultimate router.
 When an egress failure occurs, packets are rerouted to an alternative egress router.
-The PLR node maintains the bypass forwarding state, which is a mapping of context labels to bypass tunnels.
+The PLR node maintains the bypass forwarding state, which is a mapping of specific labels to bypass tunnels.
 The bypass tunnels are signaled using existing mechanisms, i.e., via an IGP, or topology-driven label distribution protocols such as LDP.

 With the MPLS Network Action (MNA) framework, network actions are encoded in the MPLS stack.